poediscord/poediscordbot/readme.md

 - Support for having passive channels where the bot only triggers when using the command
 - Parsing most of the information from the XML into classes to facilitate extensive custom output
 - Various config options in `config.py`
+- Secondary Defenses
+- Primary defenses need to hit Thresholds to be displayed
 ### Future Work
 - Configuration rework
-    - From "Key":"True" to "Key" only
     - Py3.5: not all configs are returned although they are available
 - Refine Offense output
     - Poison/Ignite and Dots in general are crude